 Different kinds of centrifugal casting are true centrifugal casting, semi-centrifugal casting, and centrifuge casting.

-True centrifugal casting is a casting technique employed when producing a part with an axis symmetrical, with a uniform diameter.
+True centrifugal casting is a casting technique employed when producing a part with a symmetrical axis with a uniform diameter.
 It contains a cylindrical mold that rotates about its axis at a specific speed.

 Semi-centrifugal casting is similar to true centrifugal casting, but they have a slight difference.
-It is used in casting items like wheels, sheaves, blanks, etc. Semi-centrifugal casting is carryout on a vertically mounted machine.
-Rotating in a vertical or concentric axis, at a low spinning speed.
-Speed range between 180 to 200 rpm.
+It is used in casting items like wheels, sheaves, blanks, etc. A vertically mounted machine performs semi-centrifugal casting.

 Gateway is needed to have directional solidification.
 In this type of centrifugal casting, more than one item can be produced at a time.
 Due to the stacking of multiple numbers of molds.